Additional information regarding the SMBGhost vulnerability and how to use the SMBGhost filter in RiskSense.

 By using RiskSense’s SMBGhost system filter, you can narrow down which of your hosts are vulnerable to SMBGhost.

-To access this system filter in RiskSense, navigate to either the Network > Hosts or Network > Host Findings page.
-For this example, we will show you how to apply the SMBGhost system filter to the Network > Hosts page.
+To access this system filter in RiskSense, navigate to either the Manage > Hosts or Manage > Host Findings page.
+For this example, we will show you how to apply the SMBGhost system filter to the Manage > Hosts page.

 To apply the SMBGhost system filter, click the system filters () button.